Bilalmsahi/Bilalmsahi/README.md

 Hello Bilal Ahmed, 19 years old from Cheenab Nagar (Rabwah), a city in Punjab, Pakistan.

-CEO of OIO Solution, a newly established company focusing on web and desktop application solutions, with a vision for expanding into AI solutions.
+CEO of OIO Solution, a newly established company focusing on Fintech Startup with a vision for expanding into AI solutions.

 Skills
 I specialize in desktop development using Java and have a foundational understanding of C++.